TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-01-05-why-I-deleted-my-linkedin-account.md

 ### More info sources = more outdated info

-I put my work information on my website, Facebook and LinkedIn. **The more I have, the more outdated they become in time**.
+I put my work information on places like my website, Facebook and LinkedIn.
+In the begging it's all up-to-date.
+But in time...

+- on website there is last reference from 2014
+- on LinkedIn I'm still in university
+- and on Facebook I just left job I started in 2015

+**The more such places I have, the more outdated they will become**.
 And I'm not alone.
 I often see friends who have 3 years empty space on LinkedIn and website, yet still looking for new job.